 - Preparation and cooking of produce in the traditional Intag way.

-A list like this does not really convey the beauty of a farming placement in Intag, which has very little to do with agricultural techniques and much more to do with spending time with friendly and independent people in a beautiful, remote part of the world: you might be surprised to discover how much more self-reliant you are than "modern" life has led you to believe!
-A farming placement is also a great chance for those interested in ecological issues to understand some of the problems and solutions related to balancing food production with conservation.
+The beauty of a farming placement in Intag has less to do with agricultural techniques and more to do with spending time with friendly and independent people in a beautiful, remote part of the world.
+A farming placement is also a great chance for those interested in ecological issues to understand some of the problems and solutions related to balancing food production with nature conservation.
 It's an insight into real life conservation and ecology that cannot be conveyed by text-books.

 It is not necessary to be especially strong to succeed in a farming volunteer placement in Intag.
 Placements are open to all.
 It is maybe helpful to consider that a way of life sometimes markedly different from a western lifestyle can nonetheless be both healthy and fun, and can build your self-confidence and ability to enjoy life under a wide range of circumstances.
-Some people would call this an "off-the-grid experience", and if this might be a good fit for your expectations, perhaps a browse of our blog would be helpful: www.ecotouristadventure.wordpress.com
+Some people would call this an "off-the-grid experience", and if this might be a good fit for your expectations, you can reach us at email@example.com

 What is expected of you?